japgolly/scalajs-react/doc/TESTING.md

 SimEvent.Change("Hi") simulate t
 ```

-Simulations can also be created and composed without a target, using `Simulation`.
+`Simulate` is from React and imperative.
+If you'd like more composability and/or purity there's also `Simulation` which
+represents action (without a target).
+It does nothing until `.run` is called and a target is provided.

 Example:
 ```scala
 val a = Simulation.focus
 val b = Simulation.change(SimEvent.Change(value = "hi"))